backstage/backstage/plugins/ilert/README.md

 ## Providing the Authorization Header

-In order to make the API calls, you need to provide a new proxy config which will redirect to the [iLert API](https://api.ilert.com/api-docs/) endpoint it needs an [Authorization Header](https://api.ilert.com/api-docs/#section/Authentication).
+In order to make the API calls, you need to provide a new proxy config which will redirect to the [iLert API](https://api.ilert.com/api-docs/) endpoint.
+It needs an [Authorization Header](https://api.ilert.com/api-docs/#section/Authentication).

 Add the proxy configuration in `app-config.yaml`